IHadToEnterAName/runpod_OCR_testing/README.md

 3. **Access UI:**
-Access the interface via the RunPod proxy link provided for port 8080.
+Access the interface via the RunPod proxy link provided using the local host link.

 ---